juhasev/sample-ninja-help/panelist-manager.md

 > The search displays the first 100 matches, while the blue box on the right indicates the total number of panelists that match the search string.

+#### Add Filter
+If you want to use a query filter to find panelists, you can either build a query on the fly or pick an existing query filter you have previously saved in the Query Filters.

+#### From list
+If you have a list of panelist IDs or email addresses you may paste them into the dialog to find multiple panelists at once.

 #### Columns
 Click on this button to change the visible columns.
 You can select any number of data variables.

-#### Add Filter
-If you want to use a query filter to find panelists, you can either build a query on the fly or pick an existing query filter you have previously saved in the Query Filters.

-### Sort
+#### Sort
-Select which column to sort by i.e., QUALITY_SCORE, COMPLETED_COUNT, JOIN_DATE
+Select which column to sort by i.e., QUALITY_SCORE, COMPLETED_COUNT, JOIN_DATE.

 ### Perform Batch action